Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 [official ENA guidelines](https://ena-docs.readthedocs.io/en/latest/index.html)
 for data submission and retrieval across the
-[European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) are very thorough and comprehensive, but can appear a bit fragmented and slightly redundant, thus requiring some time to be read and mastered by the novice.
+[European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) are very thorough and comprehensive, they may also appear a bit fragmented and slightly redundant, thus requiring some time to be read and mastered by the novice.
 In fact, even the average user may have a hard time remembering the exact procedures for uploading and submitting files from time to time.